 How To Serve Them

-There are more ways to use these maple candied Brussels Sprouts than just setting them on the table!
+There are more ways to use these oven-roasted Brussels Sprouts than just setting them on the table!

-- They make a great side dish on a busy weeknight as well as a family gathering and Holiday dinners (especially on the side of something like a smoked Thanksgiving Turkey, or a roasted oven turkey) and paired with keto cranberry sauce).
+- They make a great side dish on a busy weeknight as well as a family gathering and Holiday dinners (especially on the side of something like a smoked Thanksgiving Turkey, convection oven Turkey, or a roasted oven turkey) and paired with keto cranberry sauce.

-- Use leftover sprouts in a chicken pasta the next night and just add oil and chili flakes for the sauce
+- Use leftover sprouts in a chicken pasta (or leftover steak pasta) the next night, and just add oil and chili flakes for the sauce

 - Whip up a batch and just let kiddos munch on them- mine eat them like chips!

-If you're making these for Thanksgiving along with maple cranberry chicken thighs, make sure to use this Thanksgiving scavenger hunt to keep the kiddos busy while you cook!
+If you're making these for Thanksgiving, make sure to use this Thanksgiving scavenger hunt to keep the kiddos busy while you cook!
 And know that something like breaded mushrooms makes for a tasty appetizer.

-Tossing them in maple syrup and baking gives the Brussels sprouts a candied flavor.
+You make Brussels sprouts taste like candy by tossing them in maple syrup, and baking gives the Brussels sprouts a candied flavor.
 As the sugar absorbs from the maple syrup and crystallizes, the sprouts themselves get crispy and candy-like.

-These candied Brussels sprouts taste best when made fresh.
+Candied Brussels sprouts taste best when made fresh.
 Making them and reheating them will cause them to lose some of their flavor.
+However, you can prep the Brussels sprouts in advance by de-stemming them and slicing them into quarters.

 If you're struggling to get crispy Brussels, it's normally due to two reasons.
 The first is that you're not separating the leaves.
 Make sure to quarter the sprouts and let some of the leaves fall off; this is what crisps up.
 Second, ensure you're roasting the sprouts in just a single layer on the baking tray.
 Over-stuffing means that they won't crisp up.